How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 Click that link and find a new article open in the editor:

-In the same way in which you would type and publish a WordPress Post, do the same here for a members’ only article.
+In the same way in which you would create and publish a WordPress Post, do the same here.

 There are some slight differences found in the Heroic KB Add New Article editor vs. the traditional WordPress Post editor, namely: